Katherine Swift: Ceramics

-Estudio Destra In the late 1980s Swift founded, with the ceramicist Roger Metcalfe, a ceramics workshop and studio, Estudio Destra.
+In the late 1980s Swift founded, with the ceramicist Roger Metcalfe, a ceramics workshop and studio, Estudio Destra.
 Estudio Destra, which continues to be a working studio and workshop) is located in a 16th-century Jewish townhouse in Silves, Algarve.
 Silves was once the capital of the Algarve and an important Moorish city that rivalled Lisbon.
 Among the very few buildings to have survived the earthquake of 1775 in Silves were the Cathedral, begun in the 13th and completed in the 15th century, and the building that today houses Estudio Destra.

 At Estudio Destra, Swift specialised in painting tile panels.
 Here she was to "gain international repute as a ceramics painter.
 Kate’s splendid works are free interpretations of ancient Iberian, Islamic and pre-Islamic designs.
 Every piece is unique and no stencils or any kind or reproductive technique is used".
 Swift and her studio were the subject of a documentary on Portuguese national TV.